 What about travel expenses?

-Similar to the Practice Placement Expenses detailed in the NHS Bursary Scheme, the new Travel and Dual Accommodation Expenses will be available to reimburse excess costs incurred when undertaking practical training on placements.
-Eligible students will need to complete a claim form which will need to be approved by your university and this will then come through to the NHSBSA who will process for payment.
+Travel and Dual Accommodation Expenses will be available to reimburse excess costs incurred when undertaking practical training on placements.
+Eligible students will need to complete a claim form which will need to be approved by your university and this will then come through to the NHS Business Services Authority who will process for payment.

 Information regarding Travel and Dual Accommodation Expenses, including how to apply, is available via the NHS Learning Support Fund.